-Texting for Advocacy: Nonprofits Engaged in Issue Advocacy Should Be Using SMS
+Texting for Advocacy: Issue Advocacy & Public Affairs SMS Tactics

 Are you texting for advocacy yet?
 If you’re a nonprofit working in the advocacy arena, you should be thinking about incorporating SMS (or texting) into your issue advocacy communications program.
 If you are looking for texting tools for advocacy, check out our list of 100 campaign tools.
 Texts are, in many ways, a very personal mode of communication – a quick way to touch base with friends, family, colleagues, etc. But as people increasingly depend on mobile phones, they turn to SMS as a way to communicate (data use now significantly outpaces actual phone use for Americans with cell phones), so it’s important to adapt and incorporate text into your advocacy work.
 Meet people where they are, as it were.
 Here are our top reasons to consider texting for advocacy if you haven’t explored this medium already:

 - People still pay attention to texts: It’s a fairly intuitive point, but people haven’t started ignoring texts for issue advocacy the way they have advocacy emails.
 Advocacy Texts have a huge open rate compared to advocacy emails, and what’s more, people tend to read them and even respond to them.
 Texts can include links for call to actions that can mean immediate engagement.

 - Only six percent of households have a landline: Over the last five years, households have shed their landlines, and most are now completely mobile.
 This means that when people on your list provide you with a phone number, chances are many of them are providing you with a mobile number.
 Building a mobile advocacy list does take time, but if you have a supporter list, you likely have some mobile numbers already in your back pocket (just be sure you ask them to opt-in before you start sending them regular action alerts!).